 This, my friends, is a sign that you haven’t been keeping up with your starters feeding schedule to its liking.
 The thin layer of dark liquid that sometimes forms on top of sourdough starter is called hooch.
 It is an indication that your starter is more active than you’ve been feeding it, has run out of food, and is hungry for more.
 More than hungry… It is Hangry.

 But don’t worry, it is an easy fix and not at all harmful!
-Hooch is a naturally-occurring alcohol created by the hungry yeast.
-When encountered, you can either pour the hooch off the top, or simply mix it back in, then discard and feed as usual.
+Hooch is a naturally-occurring fermentation byproduct (alcohol) created by the hungry yeast and bacteria.
+It smells quite acidic like vinegar.
+When encountered, you can either pour the hooch off the top or simply mix it back in, then discard and feed as usual.
 But do take it as a sign that your feeding schedule may need to be modified.
-Our starter sometimes develops hooch when we accidentally skip a week of feeding.
+Our starter often develops hooch when we skip a week of feeding.

 Now you know how to feed your sourdough starter.
 Don’t make it hangry!

 I hope you found this article useful and interesting.
 Now that you know how to maintain your sourdough stater, get to baking!
 Nothing beats crusty, chewy, homemade sourdough bread.
 Check out our simple sourdough recipes:

 - Cast Iron Whole Wheat & Herb Sourdough Pizza Crust Recipe